2nd AJCCA Conference 2025 in Tokyo

 Presentation TitleFgCybersecurity in MADE: Advancing AI-Driven Resilience for a Secure Digital Futureh

-AbstractFAt the 2nd AJCCA Conference 2025 in Tokyo, the ASOCIO Chairman underscored cybersecurity as both the foundation and challenge for sustainable growth, digital transformation, and regional collaboration under ASOCIOfs MADE (Mapping ASOCIO Digital Economy) initiatives.
+AbstractFAt the 2nd AJCCA Conference 2025 in Tokyo, the ASOCIO Chairman will speak about underscoring cybersecurity as both the foundation and challenge for sustainable growth, digital transformation, and regional collaboration under ASOCIOfs MADE (Mapping ASOCIO Digital Economy) initiatives.
 While progress has been achieved in awareness, policies, ethics, and cooperation, significant gaps remain in standards, skills, and cross-border resilience.
-He highlighted the urgency of advancing AI-driven defenses, harmonized frameworks, and trusted supply chain security built on transparency.
-The Chairman called for action to build stronger Japan-ASEAN collaboration and foster collective commitments in building a secure, transparent digital highway that underpins a resilient and sustainable digital ecosystem for all.
+He will highlight the urgency of advancing AI-driven defenses, harmonized frameworks, and trusted supply chain security built on transparency, and calls for an action to build stronger Japan-ASEAN collaboration and foster collective commitments in building a secure, transparent digital highway that underpins a resilient and sustainable digital ecosystem for all.

 ¡Keynote Speech 3